This guest post is from Jessica at Bring The Kids.

 What Should I Bring With Me When I Bike In Yellowstone?

 When biking in Yellowstone, make sure to bring plenty of water, snacks, sunscreen, a hat, insect repellent, and a good fitting bike helmet.
-During the cooler months, you’ll also want to bring a warm jacket and gloves.
+(If you are renting a bike, a helmet will be included with the rental) During the cooler months, you’ll also want to bring a warm jacket and gloves.

 Biking in Yellowstone can be a great way to see more of the park while getting some exercise.
 Just make sure to plan your route carefully, bring the right supplies, and be aware of your surroundings.